1. Previous: Chapter 3

 In other words, instead of referring to the radius parameter, like this…

-This introduces the concept of scope, which we will explore in depth in an upcoming chapter.
+This introduces the concept of scope, which we will explore in depth in Chapter 11.
 For now, just be sure to remove the parameter from the circumference() function so that 2 * pi * radius will refer to the radius property.

 class Circle(var radius: Double) {